 Prior/Concurrent Clinical Study Experience

 - Participation in another clinical study with a study intervention or investigational medicinal device administered in the last 4 weeks prior to first dose of study intervention (unless the safety profile is known prior to randomisation), randomisation into a prior T-DXd or Dato DXd study regardless of treatment assignment, or concurrent enrolment in another clinical study, unless it is an observational (non interventional) clinical study or during the follow-up period of an interventional study.

-- Participants with a known severe hypersensitivity to Dato DXd or any of the excipients of the product, including but not limited to polysorbate 80) of Dato-DXd or ICC.
+- Participants with a known history of severe hypersensitivity reactions to either the drug or any excipients (including but not limited to polysorbate 80) of Dato-DXd or ICC.